simple-icons/simple-icons/CONTRIBUTING.md

 Each icon in Simple Icons has been annotated with a number of attributes and elements to increase accessibility.
 These include:

-* An svg element with:
+* An svg element with the following attributes, ordered respectively:
   * An img role attribute.
     * `role="img"`
   * A 24x24 viewbox.